Round Dollar (RD) Self Reported Market Cap Reaches $1.93 Billion

-Round Dollar (RD) traded up 0% against the dollar during the 1-day period ending at 16:00 PM E.T. on May 27th.
-During the last seven days, Round Dollar has traded up 0% against the dollar.
-Round Dollar has a market cap of $1.93 billion and approximately $0.42 worth of Round Dollar was traded on exchanges in the last day.
-One Round Dollar token can currently be bought for about $5.15 or 0.00019267 BTC on popular exchanges.
+Round Dollar (RD) traded 0% higher against the dollar during the one day period ending at 10:00 AM E.T. on June 1st.
+One Round Dollar token can now be purchased for about $5.15 or 0.00019167 BTC on exchanges.
+Round Dollar has a market cap of $1.93 billion and approximately $0.42 worth of Round Dollar was traded on exchanges in the last 24 hours.
+In the last seven days, Round Dollar has traded 0% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.